5 Worst Eye Problems

 These are the most common and damaging eye problems that affect the elderly.
 Make sure your elderly loved one visits their eye care professional on a regular basis, and notify their doctor if they experience any vision changes.
 Taking these preventive measures could save your senior’s eyesight.

-Please contact a Low Vision Specialist at New England Low Vision and Blindness to see how we can help – call our toll free number 888-211-6933 or email us at firstname.lastname@example.org.
+To learn more about how we Bring Hope to people who are blind or with low vision, contact a Technology Specialist at New England Low Vision and Blindness please call our toll-free number 888-211-6933 or email us at email@example.com.